 let id = params.get("id");

-On receiving the response the reservation is shown in the html table given on the page.
+On receiving the response the reservation is shown on the html table given on the page.

 The UpdateReservation() function is called on the click of the button.
-Inside this function I make the API call to the update reservation method whose URL is https://localhost:44324/api/Reservation.
+Inside this function I make the Call to the Web API to update the reservation.

 I have to add the updated reservation values to FormFata which is done as: